Harvest Festivals Not Widely Documented in Karnataka

 Villages in Baramulla Disrict, Jammu & Kashmir

-According to the Indian Census held in 2011, Baramulla district comprises 517 villages.
+According to the Indian Census held in 2011, Baramulla district comprises 518 villages.
 Baramulla district, located in northern Jammu and Kashmir, is known for its scenic beauty, snow-capped mountains, and fertile valleys nourished by the Jhelum River.
 The district’s villages are surrounded by apple orchards, pine forests, and lush meadows, reflecting the traditional Kashmiri lifestyle. … Read more

-Villages in Badgam
+Villages and Towns in Badgam

 Women Storytellers and Healers in Rural Malda